Keyfactor/keyfactor-go-client-sdk/v25/api/keyfactor/v1/docs/CSSCMSDataModelModelsSecurityPermissionSet.md

 `func (o *CSSCMSDataModelModelsSecurityPermissionSet) UnsetPermissions()`

 UnsetPermissions ensures that no value is present for Permissions, not even an explicit nil
+### GetSecurityRoles

+`func (o *CSSCMSDataModelModelsSecurityPermissionSet) GetSecurityRoles() []CSSCMSDataModelModelsSecurityPermissionSetSecurityRoleInfo`

+GetSecurityRoles returns the SecurityRoles field if non-nil, zero value otherwise.

+### GetSecurityRolesOk

+`func (o *CSSCMSDataModelModelsSecurityPermissionSet) GetSecurityRolesOk() (*[]CSSCMSDataModelModelsSecurityPermissionSetSecurityRoleInfo, bool)`

+GetSecurityRolesOk returns a tuple with the SecurityRoles field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSecurityRoles

+`func (o *CSSCMSDataModelModelsSecurityPermissionSet) SetSecurityRoles(v []CSSCMSDataModelModelsSecurityPermissionSetSecurityRoleInfo)`

+SetSecurityRoles sets SecurityRoles field to given value.

+### HasSecurityRoles

+`func (o *CSSCMSDataModelModelsSecurityPermissionSet) HasSecurityRoles() bool`

+HasSecurityRoles returns a boolean if a field has been set.

+### SetSecurityRolesNil

+`func (o *CSSCMSDataModelModelsSecurityPermissionSet) SetSecurityRolesNil(b bool)`

+ SetSecurityRolesNil sets the value for SecurityRoles to be an explicit nil

+### UnsetSecurityRoles
+`func (o *CSSCMSDataModelModelsSecurityPermissionSet) UnsetSecurityRoles()`

+UnsetSecurityRoles ensures that no value is present for SecurityRoles, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)